 What You Can Do

-Look for the Common Nighthawk in your neighbourhood and record your finding with our NatureHood App!
+Look for the Common Nighthawk in your neighbourhood and record your finding with e-Bird.
 This app tells a story about local wildlife, revealing patterns that can help local scientists and conservation practitioners in their work to protecting the species.

 Join our NatureCaretakers program to help monitor bird habitats in you local Important Bird Area (IBA)!
 These volunteers help to monitor birds, assess habitats, and conduct conservation activities.
 The hands-on volunteer work help to build healthier bird communities.